okjuan/vbook/_posts/2025-09-23-come-up-with-ideas.md

 Already on the rink's surface there are lines demarcating the little zones where the goals should be placed.
 To prevent players from squatting on the goalline there could be a rule disallowing players from entering the zone, it's a fairly common one in smallsided games.
 But then the game would probably devolve into bickering about whether someone stepped across the line or not.
-When it's up to the players to call fouls there's always one that spends the whole game calling them.
+When it's up to the players to call fouls there's always one that spends half the game a partisan referee.
 Better minimize the number of rules.
 I could post flyers around the neighborhood to gauge interest in a futsal league.
 Just last night I saw a woman posting flyers on lightposts and then pedaling off down the road, probably to the next intersection where posted flyers were likely to be noticed.